 Reinvention might seem difficult, but it gets easier when you make it a lifestyle.
 After all, there’s no sense in becoming too attached to anything in life when you consider the many other things that can go wrong.
 In this context, it makes sense to take control of your own future, instead of allowing your pain to do so when it can no longer be avoided.

 But how exactly is this done?
-We’ve all heard of people who have completely turned their lives around, seemingly overnight, either in response to tragic events or because they simply wanted change.
+We’ve all heard of people who have completely turned their lives around, seemingly overnight, either in response to tragic events or because they simply needed change.
 But is this really something anyone can do?
 Is it something you can do on demand, or even regularly, in order to avoid getting stuck in a rut?

 Absolutely!
 Here are some steps you can to take to reinvent yourself.